University of Wisconsin–Stevens Point at Marshfield: History

 The campus was established in 1963 as an extension of the University of Wisconsin–Madison.
 The original campus consisted of three buildings and was expanded to six buildings in 1971.
 In 1973, the current University of Wisconsin System was formed with UW–Marshfield/Wood County becoming one of 14 charter University of Wisconsin Center two-year campuses.
 The campus was a member of the University of Wisconsin Colleges until July 1, 2018, when UW-Marshfield/Wood County and UW-Marathon County became satellite campuses of the University of Wisconsin-Stevens Point.
 On August 24, 2018, the UW System Regents approved renaming UW-Marshfield/Wood County as the University of Wisconsin–Stevens Point at Marshfield.

 School

 UWSP at Marshfield offers a general education associate degree and a Bachelor in Applied Arts and Sciences (BAAS) degree.
 After beginning studies at UWSP at Marshfield, students may transfer to the main UWSP campus, other UW System institutions, or colleges and universities throughout the country to complete their bachelor's degrees, or complete the BAAS at UWSP at Marshfield.

-The campus enrolls approximately 650 students per semester.
+The campus currently enrolls 283 students (2023).
 As of 2019, Michelle Boernke is the campus executive.